 - Enhancing habitat for game species as well as threatened or endangered species, improving fishing opportunities, and increasing accessibility along the Ice Age Trail.

-- Improving habitat for Species of Greatest Conservation Need such as lark sparrow, northern long-eared batts, as well as highly prized game species including white-tailed deer, bear, turkeys, and waterfowl.
+- This project helped restore native habitat for Species of Greatest Conservation Need such as the lark sparrow and northern long-eared bat, as well as for highly-prized game species including white-tailed deer, bear, turkey, and waterfowl.

 The presentation below outlines the 2017 grant projects in more detail.